Malaysia swears in new prime minister as Mahathir forced out

 As well as personal relationships, politics in Malaysia is shaped by ethnic, religious and regional interests.
 Malaysia is more than half ethnic Malay, but has large ethnic Chinese, Indian and other minorities.

-Reporting by Joseph Sipalan; Writing by Matthew Tostevin; Editing by Kenneth Maxwell and Clarence Fernandez
+Reporting by Joseph Sipalan; Writing by Matthew Tostevin; Editing by Kenneth Maxwell, Clarence Fernandez and Tom Hogue